Research and Scholarship Policy

 Faculty Research and Scholarship Workload Allocations

-The allocation of scholarship workload is determined by the relevant Dean of Faculty.
+The allocation of scholarship workload is determined by the relevant Head of School.

-The allocation of research workload is determined by the Dean of Faculty in consultation with the DVP Research and Standards.
+The allocation of research workload is determined by the Head of School in consultation with the DVP Research and Standards.
 Research workload allocations will be strategically provided in order to maximise the output of high quality research.
 Criteria for allotting research workload may include demonstrated evidence of:

 - a track record of high quality research outputs; alignment with the AC Research Foci;

 - external funding for research; successful HDR supervision;

 - research potential of early-career researchers and those on part-time or fractional appointments;

 - undertaking an identified special project approved by the Head of School and VP Academic.